ystv/website2020/Planning/Internal.md

 * Submit anonymously if needed
 * With correct permission can reply back here
 * Users are emailed with any interaction
+## Trello
+Essentially a self-hosted trello, keep things more under the ystv.co.uk domain